neok/oioi-documentation/docs/calls/station_get_by_ids.rst

         The charge point operator is the company responsible for the functioning of the station.
-        Access to the station usually also goes through the CPO. floor-level (optional)
+        Access to the station usually also goes through the CPO. operator-logo (optional)
+        URL with link to the logo image. floor-level (optional)
         On which floor the station is located, for example in a parking house (integer). is-free-charge